 If you can spot the patterns and ‘break the code’ then you will have no problem figuring out the correct answer.
 (To learn the answer to this question, scroll down under the below video.)

-Here’s a short video I made to walk you through the above example.
-This will tell you the type of thing you should be looking for during diagrammatic reasoning tests.
+Here’s a short video we made to walk you through the above example.
+This will tell you the type of thing you should be looking for during diagrammatic tests.

-I hope you found that video helpful?
-Most people struggle to understand the type of elements they should even be looking for in a diagrammatic reasoning test, so I hope this video has made it clear (or at least got you thinking in a different way).
+We hope you found that video helpful?
+Most people struggle to understand the type of elements they should even be looking for in a diagrammatic test, so we hope this video has made it clear (or at least got you thinking in a different way).

 Example question answer: The correct answer is F. There are 4 variables here that you need to spot, 4 patterns: